Brain Scans, Part 3

 Some mainstream doctors give SPECT only qualified approval.
 Barton Blinder, M.D., clinical professor of psychiatry and director of the eating disorders program at the University of California, Irvine, has referred some patients with apparent ADHD for SPECT studies.
 But he has only referred "about 1 percent to 2 percent of the people I see," he says, usually in cases involving a head injury, a prior seizure disorder, or an infectious disease that may have damaged the brain.

 The scan "may supply some clues," says Dr. Blinder.
 "On rare occasions," he says, "it has been of some help."
 But on the whole, he sees SPECT and other neuroimaging technologies as tools of the future: "They hold a great deal of promise, which will one day have diagnostic and treatment implications."

-More generally, the American Academy of Pediatrics doesn't recommend any lab tests for ADD - making specific reference to neuroimaging techniques, including SPECT, and qEEG.
-The American Academy of Child and Adolescent Psychiatry is similarly skeptical: ADD is "a clinical diagnosis," and brain imaging and the like provide "insufficient data."
+More generally, the American Academy of Pediatrics doesn't recommend any lab tests for ADHD - making specific reference to neuroimaging techniques, including SPECT, and qEEG.
+The American Academy of Child and Adolescent Psychiatry is similarly skeptical: ADHD is "a clinical diagnosis," and brain imaging and the like provide "insufficient data."

 "Twenty years from now, [the proponents of high-tech diagnosis] may be vindicated," says Andrew Adesman, M.D., chief of developmental and behavioral pediatrics at Schneider Children's Hospital in Glen Oaks, New York.
 "Right now, they're on the fringe."